Aortic aneurysm surgery

 You’ll have follow-up appointments and tests to see how you’re getting on.
 How often you need these depends on the type of surgery you have.

-If you have endovascular aortic repair (EVAR), you’ll need regular check-ups for the rest of your life.
-This is to check for complications, and to make sure the graft stays in place and is still working properly (you may need further treatment if not).
-To begin with, you’ll usually need to have a follow-up CT angiogram (CTA) and X-ray about a month after your procedure.
-You’ll need an ultrasound every year.
+If you have endovascular aortic repair (EVAR), you’ll need regular check-ups and scans for the rest of your life.
+You may have these scans every year.
+This is to check for complications and make sure the graft stays in place and is still working properly.

 Complications of aortic aneurysm surgery

-Complications are problems that happen during or after aortic aneurysm repair.
-For both open and keyhole surgery, there’s a risk during the procedure of cardiovascular complications such as a heart attack or stroke.
+Complications are problems that happen during or after the repair surgery.
+For both open and keyhole surgery, there’s a risk of:

-If you have open surgery for an abdominal aortic aneurysm, there’s a risk that you could get an incisional hernia.
+If you have open surgery for an abdominal aortic aneurysm, you could get an incisional hernia.
 This is when part of your bowel pushes through your tummy where the surgical cut was made.
 It’s a type of abdominal hernia.

 After surgery, some men struggle with sex.
-Particularly in open surgery, the blood flow and nerves in your pelvis may be affected and cause problems in getting an erection (erectile dysfunction).
+The blood flow and nerves in your pelvis may be affected and cause problems in getting an erection (erectile dysfunction).
+This may happen after EVAR too.

 Risks after keyhole surgery can include: